Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 There is really no need to keep downloading the file from the internet when we can also just load it from the local folder.
 So let’s change the code.
 We won’t completely delete this code – we will just **comment it out** by placing a \# in front of it.
-This way, we can still remember where we downloaded the code from, but we won’t use the code.
+This way, we can still remember where we downloaded the file from, but we won’t use the code.

-Because it is always important to **provide comments in the code you write**, add the explanation:
+Because it is always important to **provide comments in the code you write**, add this explanation above the line where we downloaded the code:

 \#run only once to download the data

-above the line where we downloaded the code.
-Then, select the lines of code in the chunk, and click (on windows) CTRL+SHIFT+C (or click ‘Code’ in the toolbar and then ‘comment/uncomment lines’).
+Then, select the lines of code in the chunk, and press (on Windows) CTRL+SHIFT+C (or click ‘Code’ in the toolbar and then ‘comment/uncomment lines’).
 This should add \# in front of all lines, making it comments instead of code that is executed every time.
 You should end up with: